AyatMostafa/Programming-Language/README.md

 # Block Structures

-/* any number of nested blocks, each defined with a start and an end blocks */ {
+/* any number of nested blocks, each defined with a start and an end curly braces */ {
 	line 1

 	....
 }
 {
 	line 1;
 	{
 		line 2

 		line 3
 		....
 	}